coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/README.md

 Shows SpO2 and the user's heart beat on Arduino's serial plotter.
 - No display hardware is required.
-- This program does not need large 32bit buffer, caliculates SpO2 on the fly.
+- This program does not need large 32bit buffer, caliculates SpO2 on the fly. (no SpO2 data from the library)
 - This program should not be used for medical purposes !
 - I wrote this to learn how SpO2 can be measured and pay tributes for the inventors.
 - ESP32 BLE version is available.